williamhaley/pi-backup/README.md

 Create a `config` file.
 See `sample-config` for an example.

+	cp sample-config config

+Create backup user.

+	useradd backup

-If your SSH key requires a passphrase, then create a password-less key to be used by the automated script for backup.
+Create a password-less key to be used by the automated script for backup.

-	ssh-keygen -f $HOME/.ssh/pi_backup_rsa -t rsa -N ''
+	ssh-keygen -f $HOME/.ssh/pi_backup_rsa -t rsa -N '' sudo chown backup.backup $HOME/.ssh/pi_backup_rsa.*

 Add your ssh-key to the remote server.